microsoft/FluidFramework/docs/docs/architecture.md

 Objects.
 It's worth discussing summaries at length, but for now we can consider that merging 1,000,000 changes could take some time, so we summarize the state of the objects and store it on the service for faster loading.

-**Fluid Loader**
+**Fluid loader**

-The Fluid Loader loads Fluid Containers by connecting to the Fluid Service and fetching Fluid Container code.
-In this way, the Fluid Loader 'mimics the web.'
-The Fluid Loader resolves a URL using Container Resolver, connects to the Fluid Service using the Fluid Service Driver, and loads the correct app code using the Code Loader.
+The Fluid loader loads Fluid containers by connecting to the Fluid service and fetching Fluid container code.
+In this way, the Fluid loader 'mimics the web.'
+The Fluid loader resolves a URL using **container resolver,** connects to the Fluid service using the **Fluid service driver**, and loads the correct app code using the **code loader.**

 ![A diagram of the Fluid loading sequence](./images/load-flow.png)

 **Container Lookup & Resolver** identifies which service a container is bound to and where in that service it is located.
-The Fluid Service Driver consumes this information.
+The Fluid service Driver consumes this information.

-The **Fluid Service Driver** connects to the Fluid service, requests space on the server for new Fluid Containers, and creates the three objects, **DeltaConnection**, **DeltaStorageService**, and **DocumentStorageService**, that the Fluid Container uses to communicate with the server and maintain an eventually consistent state.
+The **Fluid service Driver** connects to the Fluid service, requests space on the server for new Fluid containers, and creates the three objects, **DeltaConnection**, **DeltaStorageService**, and **DocumentStorageService**, that the Fluid Container uses to communicate with the server and maintain an eventually consistent state.

 The **Container Code Loader** fetches Container Code.
 Because all clients run the same code, clients use the Code Loader to fetch Container Code.
-The Loader evaluates this code to create Fluid Containers.
+The Loader executes this code to create Fluid containers.

-**Fluid Containers**
+**Fluid containers**

-The bulk of the code in the Fluid Framework repository is for Fluid Containers.
-We use the term Fluid Container for two connected concepts: the runtime object, and the constructor for that runtime object (Container Code).
+The bulk of the code in the Fluid Framework repository is for Fluid containers.
+We use the term Fluid container for two connected concepts: the runtime object, and the creator of that runtime object (container code).

-The Fluid Container is the result of the principle "Move Logic to the Client."
-The Container includes the merge logic used to replicate data across connected clients, but can also include additional app logic.
-The merge logic is incapsulated in our lowest level objects, **Distributed Data Structures (DDS)**.
-App logic operating over this data is stored in **Fluid Objects**.
+The Fluid container is the result of the principle "Move Logic to the Client."
+The container includes the merge logic used to replicate data across connected clients, but can also include additional app logic.
+The merge logic is incapsulated in our lowest level objects, **distributed data structures (DDS)**.
+App logic operating over this data is stored in **Fluid objects**.

 ![A diagram of the Fluid loading sequence](./images/fluid-objects.png)